The Queen's Gambit (novel): Plot

 Beth attracts attention as a prodigy but meets the U.S. champion, Benny Watts, a former prodigy himself, and is beaten by him resulting in her being crowned U.S. co-champion.
 For several years she feels that despite her talent she is floundering as she is aging.
 She also continues to use both drugs and alcohol recreationally, stealing tranquilizers from Mrs. Wheatley and discovering that bingeing alcohol relaxes her anxiety.
 At the age of 18 she attends a competition in Mexico where she meets and is defeated by the Russian Vasily Borgov.
 Returning to her hotel room she discovers that Mrs. Wheatley has died, leaving her orphaned once again.

 Back in the U.S., Beth reunites with Harry Beltik who, while he admires her for being an intuitive player, insists she study chess more seriously.
 They begin both a professional and personal relationship but after he teaches her all he knows he abruptly leaves to focus on his studies.

 Beth attends the U.S. championships and manages to defeat Benny Watts.
 Finally the solo U.S. champion, she now gets invitations to compete internationally.
 Benny offers to coach her, so she moves to New York to study under him, and they also start a sexual relationship.
 Beth quickly outstrips Benny and goes to Paris confident she is capable of beating Borgov.
 But although she plays her best and makes no obvious errors, Borgov defeats her.
 Beth returns to Kentucky where she begins binge drinking.

 After attending a tournament to defend her Kentucky state champion title and losing badly in the first game, Beth realizes she is an alcoholic.
 She reaches out to her old friend from Methuen, Jolene, now a phys ed teacher who is getting a master's in political science.
-Jolene helps Beth get clean, and Beth triumphs at her next tournament.
+Jolene helps Beth get sober, and Beth triumphs at her next tournament.

 Beth prepares to go to the Moscow international tournament, desperate for revenge against Borgov.
 Benny offers to go as her second, i.e. as a player who will strategize with Beth and help her prepare.
 While there is not much money available through the U.S. Chess Federation, a Christian organization offers to pay for everything as long as Beth is prepared to promote anti-communist propaganda.
 Declining, Beth ends up returning their money and is left without Benny.
 She continues to Moscow alone.